-71. For completeness, could upfront carbon and construction emissions be included in a precinct certification?
+70. For completeness, could upfront carbon and construction emissions be included in a precinct certification?

 Precinct certification is in relation to precinct operations.
 This means that carbon neutral claims against the Carbon Neutral Standard for Precincts only apply to a precinct's operational emissions.
 Upfront carbon (including energy embodied in materials) used to construct, fit out, renovate, maintain or upgrade the precinct are not considered part of a precinct's operational carbon account and are not covered by the Precinct Standard.
-The Guideline: Upfront Carbon for Buildings is available for entities seeking Climate Active carbon neutral certification for the delivery phase of a building project, more information is available <a href="https://example.com/herealth/project.com/herealth/proje
+The Guideline: Upfront Carbon for Buildings is available for entities seeking Climate Active carbon neutral certification for the delivery phase of a building project, more information is available here.

-72. If an organisation operates from an office in a precinct, how does the Climate Active electricity calculator exclude those emissions which have already been accounted for by the precinct?
+71. If an organisation operates from an office in a precinct, how does the Climate Active electricity calculator exclude those emissions which have already been accounted for by the precinct?